 Nicky Hulme began working at WGC years ago but left to pursue being a mother and homemaker.
 Now that her children are older, Nicky has again returned as a WGC guardian in May of 2020.
 Nicky has a Masters of Arts in Human Services with a specialization in marriage and family.
 She has worked for over a decade in mental health agencies providing services to adolescents with pervasive and severe mental health disorders and behavioral disturbances; as well as working for the State as a Behavioral Specialist.
 Nicky loves being with her husband, kiddos and fur babies as well as traveling as often as possible, doing as many Pinterest DIYs as possible, and portrait photography.

 Elizabeth (Liz) Hamann joined WGC as a guardian in 2014.
 She has a bachelor’s degree in nursing from the University of Tennessee, Knoxville and a master’s degree in guidance counseling from Tennessee State University.
 Her professional experience includes managed care, medical case management, quality improvement, federally qualified health care/grants, utilization management, workers compensation case management and cardiac intensive care.
 Ms. Hamman enjoys hiking, biking, kayaking, skiing and swimming in addition to being active on her rural cattle ranch.

-JoDee Palmer joined the WGC team in 2012 as the accounts managers in the representative payee program.
+JoDee Ludemann joined the WGC team in 2012 as the accounts manager in the representative payee program.
 She attended Business College in South Dakota obtaining an associate degree in business and accounting.
 Ms. Palmer has experience in bookkeeping, office management and accounting.
-She enjoys scrapbooking and mixed media, antiquing, calligraphy, camping and playing Candy Crush.
+She enjoys scrap booking and mixed media, antiquing, calligraphy, camping and playing Candy Crush.
 She currently resides in Cheyenne with her husband, daughter and two dogs.